Wellness Benefit Funding Program

 - How the need or interest for the proposed program was assessed.

 - Whether the budget is reasonable and justified.

 - Whether there is a financial contribution by the employer and/or the participants.

-You may develop your own program or apply for a program sponsored and promoted by NDPERS.
-Currently PERS sponsors the Fruit & Veggie Challenge and in conjunction with Sanford Health Plan and the American Heart Association, the Walking Works and Go Red North Dakota programs, respectively.
+- Apply for a NDPERS sponsored program which includes the Fruit & Veggie Challenge and programs in conjunction with Sanford Health Plan and the American Heart Association, such as Go Red North Dakota programs, respectively.